PanzerKnackers/CypressChallenge/README.md

 - Run the test with the command `npm test`

 ### Once you are done
-Send an email with a link to your cloned repository on github to your point of contact at Dozuki
+Send an email with a link to your cloned repository on github to jrodger312@dozuki.com